 Do: Use a CDI hub to integrate customer data

 While the simplest solution would be to get every part of your business into a single all-in-one CRM platform, that’s not always an option.
 To integrate each software solution effectively, companies are turning to CDI (Customer Data Integration) hubs for an easy fix.
 The advantage of a CDI hub is that they allow companies to automatically integrate customer data into one central database.
 Before the data is sent to the hub’s central storage, the quality and the accuracy of the data are verified.

-3. Depreciating Tech
+3. Depreciating tech

 There are two problematic tech practices in many organizations right now: The first is that companies are using outdated technology because they’ve made the investment in the not-so-distant past.
 The second is that companies start using their existing tech for purposes that are way beyond the actual scope of the product.
-Stretching your software’s functionalities may seem like a great hack at first, but you will end up missing out on crucial functionalities needed to get a single view of your customer.
+Stretching your software’s functionalities may seem like a great hack at first, but you will end up missing out on crucial functionalities needed to get a single view of your customers.

-4. Structured and Unstructured Data
+4. Structured and unstructured data

 Without a method for keeping your long-form unstructured data integrated, you’ll be stuck looking at an incomplete picture of your contacts.

 This doesn’t mean that you have to spend countless hours manually editing each of your contacts to your liking.
 There are ways to automate much of this process and prevent many of the errors and inconsistencies from happening in the first place.

 For example, you can use text tagging, which Search Business Analytics says is “the process of manually or automatically adding tags or annotations to various components of unstructured data as one step in the process of preparing such data for analysis.”